tracychowst/tracychowst/README.md

+# 💫 About Myself

-👋🏻 Hello, I’m Tracy and welcome to my portfolio!
+👋🏻 Hello and welcome to my portfolio!
+I'm Tracy, an aspiring data analyst.

 📚 I'm a highly motivated and analytical individual with a background in business and psychology.